-Google Fi still markets and sells its own small set of smartphones that are "designed for Fi," but has also opened its doors, officially, to any unlocked phone that wants to be on its network.
+Bringing your own phone to Google Fi is easy, but there are a few things you should know before jumping in.
+Google Fi still markets and sells its own small set of smartphones that are "designed for Fi," but has also opened its doors, officially, to pretty much any of the best Android phones that want to be on its network.
 For many, this is the final barrier to drop for trying out Google Fi, as it was quite a bit of extra hassle to change phones just to try out a new network for a little while.

 But unfortunately, there are still barriers to be found further down the road.
 Unlocked phones on Google Fi don't get all of the same features as its own certified phones, and what you do get depends on the specific phone you bring.
 Let's break down the differences to help you decide whether bringing your own phone to Google Fi is worth it.

 You need to know if your phone supports T-Mobile's network bands before you even consider going to Google Fi.